TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 https://www.nexusmods.com/metalgearsolidvtpp/mods/1226/

 r257 - 2021-08-04
-InfCamHook moved to IHHook installation.
+InfCamHook moved to IHHook r16 installation.

+fix: MB GameEvents always triggering on any chance but 0 - thanks Adchap for the report

 fix: Sideop remaining active on clear on non Shooting Practice sideops while Shooting Practice Retry enabled - thanks countfuzzball for the report